DATA-BACKED GUIDE · UPDATED JULY 2026

 Why are dentists so expensive in the UK?
 Private costs explained

 If you have ever left a private dentist wondering how a short appointment cost so much, you are not alone.
 Dentistry carries real costs that patients rarely see, from surgical-grade equipment to the team behind the chair.
-This guide explains where the money goes, and the real prices below show what treatments typically run to.
+This guide explains where the money goes, why the same treatment can cost so differently from one practice to the next, and the real prices below show what treatments typically run to.

 The quick version